zhiburt/tabled/README.md

     .with(Modify::new(Rows::first()).with(str::to_lowercase));
 ```

-> <span style="color: red">IMPORTANT</span>: you may need to specify type in your lambda
+> IMPORTANT: you may need to specify type in your lambda

 #### Modifiers
-You can find more imformation about their usage in the documentation.

 - `FormatFrom` - Uses `Vec` elements as new content.
 - `FormatWithIndex` - Like `Format` but with `row` and `column` index in lambda.